translucentsoftware/TLJtag/README.txt

 ------------------------------------------------

-tl_tjtag_tests is a test application that will test turing on the pins.
-So you can connect LEDs to each
+tl_tjtag_tests is a test application that will test turing on the pins, so you can connect LEDs to each
                 pin and validate that it is working.

 ------------------------------------------------

-As with the previous version this patch also runs very slow!
-It most likely is the latency experienced with sending to, waiting for and finally receiving back from the Arduino.
+As with the JTMOD, this patch also runs very slow!
+It most likely is due to the latency experienced with sending to, waiting for and finally receiving back from the Arduino.
+But it works and can keep you from spending money on buying a jtag cable.